ytmdesktop/ytmdesktop/README.md

 To clone and run this repository you'll need [Git](https://git-scm.com) and [Node.js](https://nodejs.org/en/download/) (which comes with [npm](http://npmjs.com)) installed on your computer.
 From your command line:

+If you are running Windows, you will need [Visual Studio 2015 (Community)](https://visualstudio.microsoft.com/vs/older-downloads/) installed for the NodeRT to be compiled successfully.
+The provided link requires you to create an Account (This is Microsoft official website) to be able to download the older version of Visual Studio which is really annoying.

 ```bash
 # Clone this repository
 git clone https://github.com/ytmdesktop/ytmdesktop